frarees/Dungeon-World-Discord-Bot/README.md

 Althought this project was a labor of love, it was still labor.
 If you'd like to support this and future projects, please consider [leaving a tip](https://www.paypal.me/minibradford).
 Thanks for your support!

-## For Users
+## For Discord Users

 To add the Dungeon World Bot to your Discord server, click this [link](https://discord.com/api/oauth2/authorize?client_id=712847626386669568&permissions=0&scope=bot).
-Once the bot is logged in, type ?menu in the chat to access the in-chat menu.
+Once the bot is logged in, type `?menu` in the chat to access the in-chat menu.

 ### Commands